 An employer who fails to comply also may face a lawsuit brought by the DOL or by an employee, which may result in an order to provide back pay or damages and a court injunction prohibiting it from continuing its unlawful practice.
 An employer who willfully and repeatedly violates the FLSA may be subject to an additional penalty of up to $1,100 per violation and may even be prosecuted criminally and fined up to $10,000.
 The owners and officers of an employer convicted a second time for a willful FLSA violation may face imprisonment.

 Q: Is there a time limit for an employee to file a lawsuit over an FLSA violation?

 A: Yes.
 An employee must file within two years of the violation or within three years if the violation was willful.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by Cleveland attorneys Keith A. Ashmus, a partner at Frantz Ward LLP, and Jennifer L. Isaacs, an associate at Frantz Ward LLP.
+It was prepared and updated by Cleveland attorneys Keith A. Ashmus, a partner at Frantz Ward LLP, and Jennifer L. Isaacs, an associate at Frantz Ward LLP.